-Students will be set a design project, counting, in total, 40% of the course assessment.
+Students will be set a design project, counting, in total, 45% of the course assessment.
 These projects are individual efforts, but students may (are encouraged to) work in groups.
-Each report is expected to cover all aspects of the design tasks being presented, in an insightful way i.e. if the student is using another person's work (clearly, fully acknowledged), it must be presented in a way that demonstrates complete understanding.
+Each report is expected to cover all aspects of the design tasks being presented, in an insightful way i.e. if the student is using another person's work, it must be presented in a way that demonstrates complete understanding.